 Over the years I have helped hundreds of students from many backgrounds, interests and levels of experience unravel the mysteries of web development.
 Whether you are a brand new developer or just need to learn the front end, I can teach you best practices and help you get off to a proper and current start.

-This program focuses on the fundamentals and the art of front end engineering and as such is not for casual students.
-If for example you just need to make a site/app for your business and have limited time, professional training would probably be overkill.
-You would be better off hiring it out or going with a cloud service.
-But if you are interested in a career as a Front End or Full Stack Developer, or maybe if the front end has been a missing link in your CS program or code school, this might be for you.
+This program focuses on gaining an understanding of the fundamentals of development and as such is not for casual students.
+If for example you just need to make a site/app for your business and have limited time, this is probably not for you.
+On the other hand if you are interested in a career as a Front End or Full Stack Developer, or maybe if the front end has been a missing link in your CS program or code school, this could be right up your alley.

-What I am offering beginners or intermediates is a group of rigorous courses divided into 3 parts.
-The first two are for Front End while the third is optional if you are interested in the Full Stack.
+What I am offering beginners or intermediates is a group of courses divided into 3 parts.
+The first two are enough if you're mainly concerned about front end.
+A third part is available if you'd like to take things a step further and explore the back end (full stack).
 This is not a dusty old program where the skills you learn are already obsolete.
 We will prioritize the fundamentals because they are more or less a constant, but we will also be using some of the very latest tools, patterns and best practices.

 Part one (or demonstrated knowledge) is a prerequisite for this track.